abbbi/virtnbdbackup/README.md

 unable to execute QEMU command 'transaction': Bitmap already exists: virtnbdbackup.0
 ```

- 3) One can now pass the checkpoint dir and files written from host A, and
+ 3) Now pass the checkpoint dir and files written from host A, and
  virtnbdbackup will redefine missing checkpoints and execute a new full
- backup:
+ backup.
+As the new full backup removes all prior checkpoints the bitmap
+ information is in sync after this operation and backup succeeds:

 ```
 virtnbdbackup -d vm1 -l full -o /tmp/backup_hostb --checkpointdir /mnt/shared/vm5